digitaledgeit/js-mongoose-encrypted-property/README.md

 # mongoose-encrypted-property

-Encrypt any property in a mongoose model.
+Encrypt any property on a mongoose model.

 ## Installation